rubenxi/EmojiRPG/README.md

 Your emojis retain the health they had at the end of a battle.
 You need to heal them, or they won't be able to fight again if they were defeated.

+# 🔢Leveling system🔢

+Your emojis will level up when defeating enemies.

 # 🗒️Planned features🗒️
 - More attacks.
 - More status effects (ideally a unique effect for each attack).